If you are interested in being a part of the UK ATTR

 Further coverage of patisiran approval:

 On May 3 the US Food and Drug Administration (FDA) approved tafamidis (Vyndaqel and Vyndamax) for cardiomyopathy (heart disease) caused by ATTR amyloidosis.
 This is the first FDA approved treatment for ATTR cardiomyopathy.

-Tafamidis (Vyndaqel) is approved in Europe for polyneuropathy caused by ATTR amyloidosis, but is not approved for this indication in the US.
-Tafamidis is authorised by NHS England for treatment of patients with stage 1 symptomatic polyneuropathy to delay neurological impairment and before liver transplantation.
-Regulatory submissions for the use of tafamidis in patients with ATTR cardiomyopathy have been submitted to the European Medicines Agency (EMA) and are under review.
+Tafamidis (Vyndaqel) is approved in Europe for polyneuropathy caused by ATTR amyloidosis, but it is not funded in the UK.
+It is not approved for polyneuropathy in the US.
+Regulatory submissions for the use of tafamidis in patients with ATTR cardiomyopathy have been submitted to the European Medicines Agency (EMA) and to NICE and are under review.